-Starting with the L3.5.7_1.0.0-alpha release, packages which are released as binary are built with hardware floating point enabled.
-In a few cases, we have provided a software floating point version.
+All packages which are released as binary are built with hardware floating point enabled.
+The software floating point packages are not provided.
 The package selection floating point configuration is determined by using the DEFAULTTUNE setting.
+(See the README file in meta-fsl-bsp-release/imx for instructions.)

-Release L3.14.28_1.0.0 is released for Yocto Project 1.7 (Dizzy).
-The same recipes for Yocto Project 1.7 are going to be upstreamed and made available on Yocto Project release 1.8.
+Release L4.1.15_1.0.0_ga is released for Yocto Project 2.0 (Jethro).
+The same recipes for Yocto Project 2.0 are going to be upstreamed and made available on Yocto Project release 2.0.
 The Yocto Project release cycle lasts roughly six months.

-The recipes and patches in meta-fsl-bsp-release will be upstreamed to the community layers.
+The recipes and patches in meta-fsl-bsp-release are upstreamed to the community layers.
 Once that is done for a particular component, the files in meta-fsl-bsp-release are no longer needed and the FSL Yocto Project Community BSP will provide support.
 The community supports Freescale reference boards, community boards, and third-party boards.
-A complete list can be found at freescale.github.io/doc/release-notes/1.6/index.html#document-bsp-scope.
+A complete list can be found at freescale.github.io/doc/release-notes/1.8/index.html#document-bsp-scope.
 All board references in this document are related to the Freescale machine configuration files only.